 On the note of booze, it’s totally legal to walk around the city with alcohol, as long as it’s in a plastic container.
 There are many bars that offer “cocktails to go”, which we took advantage of.. a lot.

 I think everyone has to do a French Quarter tour at least once.
-We went with the tour company called Witch’s Brew because they were selling tickets for a very cheap price on Groupon.
-Make sure to check Groupon out to purchase tickets, no need to pay full price!
+We went with the tour company called Witch’s Brew because they were selling tickets for a very cheap price on TripAdvisor.
+Make sure to purchase tickets here instead of the website, no need to pay full price!
 The tour was about 2 hours and was a nice crash course to New Orlean’s history.
 All the tours are pretty much the same, no matter what company you go with, so get the one that’s cheapest and that the tour your first night.

 We didn’t get a chance to go on a swamp tour, but it’s on my list for new visit!
-From small private tours to large ones, there are so many options on Groupon, check them out here.
+From small private tours to large ones, there are so many options on TripAdvisor, check them all out here.

 What To Pack For New Orleans